angelsolaorbaiceta/angelsolaorbaiceta/README.md

 # Product-Minded Engineer

 I'm Angel, a product-minded and security-aware full-stack engineer with more than 10 years of experience writing software for the web (both frontend and backend) and the desktop.
+I've developed desktop applications for MacOS (native; Swift) and Windows (Winforms and WPF), CLIs using Go, Python and JS, as well as frontends (vanilla JS, Vue, Angular, React, and my own framework—see books below) and backends (Java, Kotlin, JS and Go).
+I played around a bit with Cocoa Touch for iOS, and some Android as well, but haven't done anything meaningful for mobile.

+🖥️ The passion to solve real people's problems using technology drives me.

-Currently learning low-level systems programming (mostly for Linux) and network protocols.
+🌱 Currently learning low-level systems programming (mostly for Linux) and network protocols.

+⚡ Fun fact: In my free time I love cooking food from all over the world.
+I have my own hot chili trees planted at home.

-I can work proficiently with the following programming languages:
+🔭 I can work proficiently with the following programming languages:

 - Go
 - Kotlin